dchaws/DrawStateMoveGraphs/README.md

 ## Example
 ![](https://github.com/dchaws/DrawStateMoveGraphs/raw/master/StateMoveGraphEx.png)

+## Compiling

+    make

+DrawSateMoveGraphs has been successfully compiled on linux and Mac OS.

 ## How to run
 To run, type the following
 	$ ./drawstategraph S T < input.file  > output.file